 Of course, there’s always exceptions to the rule.
 Admittedly, I have my winces of loneliness, but they’re nowhere near the loneliness of being at a party among people I had no shared interests with or I’m traveling with someone, whose travel style is not a good match.
 Solo travel has opened me to a larger and more vibrant social life.
 It’s better and more active than my social life at home.
 How can this be?

-2. Being alone makes you more approachable.
+2. Being alone makes you approachable.

 Locals and travelers are more inclined to offer you aid when you look lost, if you’re alone.
 Being alone makes you less intimidating.
 Of course, it can also make you more approachable to undesirable people.
 Read my Safety Tips for Solo Travelers and How to deal with touts, scams, beggars.

-4. Solo travel teaches you to befriend or adapt to your environment quickly
+4. You adapt to your environment quicker

 6. With solo travel, you have the power to create your travel experience.